moutafatin/odin-calculator/README.md

 - Dealing with complex boolean evaluation
 - That I need to improve more in problem solving.
-- Make sure to at least understand what I need to do plan a little bit before jumping mindlessly to coding
+- Make sure to at least understand what I need to do and plan a little bit before jumping mindlessly to coding

 ## Challenges Faced